-Trichologist Dominic Burg, chief scientist at Evolis Professional, says that around 100 hairs a day is considered normal.
-Basically, he explains, hair goes through periods of growth that last about five to seven years, then they chill for a while, and then they fall out.
-Obviously not every strand of hair is on the same cycle (otherwise we'd all be bald every few years).
+Trichologist Dominic Burg, chief scientist at Évolis Professional, explains that hair goes through periods of growth that last about five to seven years, then it chills for a while, and then it falls out.
+Obviously, not every strand of hair is on the same cycle (otherwise we'd all be bald every few years).

-"The follicles cycle asynchronously, meaning they each do their own thing in their own time, and this results in about 100 hairs per day entering the falling phase," he says.
+"The follicles cycle asynchronously, meaning they each do their own thing in their own time, and this results in about 100 hairs per day entering the falling phase," Burg says.
 "This may sound like a lot, but if you compare that to the number of follicles on your head—between 100,000 and 150,000—then you're only shedding 0.001% of your hair each day, and each of these is being replaced by a new hair shaft."

 What Causes Hair Shedding?

 "There can be a number of causes; genetics is the primary reason for men and many women," says Blaisure.
 But many women commonly experience hair shedding, thanks to stress and lack of nutrients (like vitamins B, D, and zinc).
 "Another common reason for excess hair fall is hormonal changes, particularly in women," Burg adds.
 "These can happen with pregnancy, childbirth, a change in contraceptive pill, or during menopause.
 The change in hormones can affect the way hair grows by shortening the growth part of the hair cycle, leading to increased fall."

 According to Hill, you should be concerned if you're seeing one of the following symptoms:

 - You seem to leave trails of hair in the car, pillow, or just from running your fingers through your hair.

 - You're noticing larger amounts of hair in the drain when shampooing.

 - You see a sudden decrease in the density or thickness of your ponytail or hair over a 3–6 month period.